Kid Miracleman: Revival

 However, Kid Miracleman had survived.
-Bates would later tell Moran he had felt unsettled and instinctively dived away from Dragonslayer, suffering burns and broken bones - though he also claimed he had lost his powers at the same time.
-However, he hadn't - and at age 13 decided to remain in the superhuman form of Kid Miracleman, but using Bates' name.
+Bates would later tell Moran he had felt unsettled and instinctively dived away from Dragonslayer, suffering burns and broken bones – though he also claimed he had lost his powers at the same time.
+However, he had not – and at age 13 decided to remain in the superhuman form of Kid Miracleman, but using Bates' name.
 As the most powerful person in the world he grew corrupted, developing disdain for human life.
 To build power and wealth he set up Sunburst Cybernetics in 1970 and rapidly turned it into a huge success.
 His plans were jeopardised by Moran unexpectedly remembering his own change-word and reappearing at Larksmere in 1982.
 To judge how much of a threat he represented, Kid Miracleman invited Mike and his wife Liz to visit Sunburst.
 Initially he was able to convince the Morans he had lost his powers but Mike detected his former friend was attempting to control his mind and correctly guessed he was lying, and still a superhuman.
 Mike forced Kid Miracleman to reveal this by pushing him off the balcony, and after witnessing him murder his secretary without compunction called up Miracleman to fight him.
 The pair battled in the Docklands and Brixton.
 Thanks to his far greater experience as a superhuman, Kid Miracleman was able to twice trounce his former mentor, having gained the ability to fire incinerating beams from his eyes and electrically charge clouds.
 However, when gloating he accidentally said his own name, transforming him back into a dazed 13-year old Johnny Bates.